yuk0399/CodingChallenge/README.md

 - Admin LTE (includes Bootstrap, jQuery)

----

-## Application Setup
+# Application Setup

-This application made by ASP.NET Core.
+This application is using ASP.NET Core framework.

-Developer needs windows, mac or any OS system which can setup ASP.NET Core.
+So, developers need Windows, Mac or Linux OS which can install ASP.NET Core.

 1. Install mySQL